Crux, space constraints and subdivisions: Outlines of the main steps

 The vertex $v$ is called the \emph{center} of the web and the set of vertices in the paths connecting $v$ and $v_i$'s is called the \emph{core} of the web.
-The set of vertices in the core and in the set of interior vertices of units in the web is called the \emph{interior} of web and the union of exterior of units of the web is called the \emph{exterior} of the web.
-For a copy of the unit inside the web, there is unique path from the center to the unit.
+The set of leaves in the web is called the \emph{exterior} of the web and the set of non-leaf vertices is called the \emph{interior} of the web.
+For a copy of the unit inside the web, there is a unique path from the center to the unit.
 The union of the unit together with the path except the center is called a \emph{branch} of the web.
-A collection of webs are \emph{internally disjoint} if the interior of webs are pairwise disjoint. \end{defn} Note that an $(h_4,h_5,h_1,h_2,h_3)$-web has at most $1+h_4h_5$ core vertices and at most $1+h_1h_4+h_1h_3h_4$ interior vertices.
+A collection of webs are \emph{internally disjoint} if the interiors of webs are pairwise disjoint. \end{defn} Note that an $(h_4,h_5,h_1,h_2,h_3)$-web has at most $1+h_4h_5$ core vertices and at most $1+h_4h_5+h_1h_3h_4$ interior vertices.
 On the other hand, it has $h_1h_2h_4$ vertices in its exterior.